 Another eating space that’s also new on the Peninsula is Red Hill Epicurean, where over 100 local wines are showcased alongside Italian dishes.
 The ‘shed’ restaurant, with its attached gourmet bakery and café, is located in an expansive space the size of a warehouse.
 Order the Porcolino or the Picantosa pizza.
 On the mains, the kalamata olive-crusted rack of lamb is the winner.
 165 Red Hill-Shoreham Rd, Red Hill South 3937.
 03 5989 4000.

 Red Hill is the heart of the Mornington Peninsula wine country.
-Located in a statement building, Port Philip Estate has several ranges available for tastings and the drops that stand out are the Port Philip Estate Chardonnay, Kooyong’s Single Vineyard Faultline Chardonnay, the Port Philip Estate Pinot Noir and the Kooyong Single Vineyard Haven Pinot Noir.
+Located in a statement building, Port Phillip Estate has several ranges available for tastings and the drops that stand out are the Port Phillip Estate Chardonnay, Kooyong’s Single Vineyard Faultline Chardonnay, the Port Phillip Estate Pinot Noir and the Kooyong Single Vineyard Haven Pinot Noir.
 263 Red Hill Rd, Red Hill South 3937.
 03 5989 4444.

 Ocean Eight is well respected for its pinot noir.
 The 2009 Aylward Reserve Pinot Noir is drinking very well and will only get better with four- to five-years’ cellaring.
 271 Tucks Rd, Shoreham 3916.
 03 5989 6471.

 Paringa Estate is hidden gem on the Peninsula, with the cellar door and restaurant located among the vines – a stunning setting.
 The wines are top-shelf, particularly the current chardonnays.
 Also give their pinot noir a look-in.
 44 Paringa Rd, Red Hill South 3937.
 03 5989 2669.